 Illustration of a saxophone playing out an American flag.
 Above is blue text and on it is blue text outlined in white.
 Below is red text and white text.
 All on a black background.

 For his presidency, he wanted to end racial discrimination, continue the economic success, end big government, and boost education.
-Clinton did try to reform health care, but it was not a success.
-Expanding NATO and achieving a budget surplus are some of the accomplishments Clinton achieved during his presidency.
+Clinton did try to reform health care, but he was not successful.
+Expanding NATO and achieving a budget surplus are some of the accomplishments Clinton did achieve during his presidency.

-In 1998 he was impeached in the House of Representatives but found not guilty in the Senate.
-He apologized for his actions with Monica Lewinsky on national television, but his approval ratings did not go down.
+In 1998, he was impeached in the House of Representatives, but found not guilty in the Senate.
+He publicly apologized for his private, extra-marital actions with Monica Lewinsky on national television, but his approval ratings did not go down.

 Sidey, H., & Freidel, F. (2006).
 William J. Clinton.
 Retrieved July 20, 2020, from https://www.whitehouse.gov/about-the-white-house/presidents/william-j-cl...